sayabasu/Soulstone/business-requirements.md

 - API permissions enforced for protected profile endpoints.

 ### 7.1. [ User Story ] - User Profile & Address Book
+As a customer, I want to manage my profile and addresses so that checkout is fast and accurate.

+Acceptance Criteria:
+- Profile and address CRUD works with Indian address validation and default selection.
+- Default address is persisted and used at checkout; changes reflect immediately.
+- Authorization is enforced; users can only view/edit their own data.
 #### 7.1.1. [ Task ] - CRUD profile and addresses
 **7.1.1.1. [ Subtask ] - Indian address validation; default selection**
 #### 7.1.2. [ Task ] - Session/device management
 **7.1.2.1. [ Subtask ] - List/revoke active sessions**

 ### 7.2. [ User Story ] - Account Lifecycle (Delete/Close)
+As a customer, I want to delete my account and export my data so that I control my information.

+Acceptance Criteria:
+- Deletion/export requests require identity verification and are queued with SLA.
+- Soft-delete window and purge job with audit logging are implemented.
+- Users receive status updates and confirmations for each step.
 #### 7.2.1. [ Task ] - Account deletion and data export requests
 **7.2.1.1. [ Subtask ] - Identity verification; queue with SLA**
 **7.2.1.2. [ Subtask ] - Soft-delete window; purge job and audit log**

 ### 7.3. [ User Story ] - Contact Changes & Reverification
+As a customer, I want to change my email or phone with re-verification so that my account stays secure.

+Acceptance Criteria:
+- New contact is verified before switch; login identifiers migrate safely.
+- Old contact is notified; a recovery lockout window is enforced.
+- All attempts and outcomes are audited for security.
 #### 7.3.1. [ Task ] - Change email/phone with re-verification
 **7.3.1.1. [ Subtask ] - Verify new contact; migrate login identifiers**
 **7.3.1.2. [ Subtask ] - Notify old contact; recovery lockout window**

 ### 7.4. [ User Story ] - Anti-automation on Auth
+As a security engineer, I want anti-automation on auth endpoints so that bots and attackers are throttled without harming good users.

+Acceptance Criteria:
+- CAPTCHA or risk checks protect signup/login/forgot; global rate limits applied.
+- Device/IP heuristic scoring drives graduated challenges and throttles.
+- Accessible fallbacks exist for legitimate users who fail challenges.
 #### 7.4.1. [ Task ] - CAPTCHA/risk checks on auth endpoints
 **7.4.1.1. [ Subtask ] - Apply to signup/login/forgot; global rate limits (see 6.4)**
 **7.4.1.2. [ Subtask ] - Device/IP heuristic scoring and throttles**